porterbmoody/balmingilead/content/posts/Pornography.md

 >
 > [Ether 12:27](https://www.churchofjesuschrist.org/study/scriptures/bofm/ether/12?lang=eng&id=27#p27)

+This means if we humble ourselves before God and have faith in Him, all of our weaknesses including pornography will be turned into strengths.

 I don't want this article to sound condemning.
-After all, President Nelson taught
+After all, Elder Nelson taught

 > When comparing one’s personal performance with the supreme standard of the Lord’s expectation, the reality of imperfection can at times be depressing.
 My heart goes out to conscientious Saints who, because of their shortcomings, allow feelings of depression to rob them of happiness in life.
+>
 > We all need to remember: men are that they might have joy—not guilt trips!
 >
 > [Perfection Pending](https://www.churchofjesuschrist.org/study/general-conference/1995/10/perfection-pending?lang=eng)